Newmarket Scientific

 News: TurboID Antibody from Agrisera for Proximity Labelling Studies

 The BioID Proximity Labelling technique is a recent method that allows the study of protein-protein interactions (PPI) in live cells, unicellular organisms, plant and animal models.
 The key advantage of BioID over other PPI methods is that it can detect weak and transient protein interactions with the target protein over a period of time.
+In particular, proximity labelling studies with TurboID are widely used to map protein-protein interaction networks, identify proteins localised to specific subcellular compartments, and gain insights into the spatial organisation of proteins within cells.

 Cells are made to express the protein of interest fused to a mutant E. coli biotin ligase, which upon addition of biotin, covalently labels the proteins that interact or come close to the target protein.